0726hayate/Refactoring-detection/T6_DIFF.md

 ### Step 2.
 Build the structural facts BEFORE any LLM call

-Two fact extractors run offline-style (no LLM) and produce XML blocks that will later be pasted into prompts:
+Two fact extractors,  produce XML blocks that will later be pasted into prompts:

 - `gumtree_facts_for_case` in `langchain_pipeline/gumtree_facts.py` — shells